Philosophy of Service

-The Learning Centers including the Library, Computer Commons, Learning Enhancement Center, the NASA Center and Southwest Skill Center Computer Lab are shared areas for study, research, learning assistance and computer use.
+The Learning Centers including the Library, Computer Commons, Academic Success/Tutoring and Southwest Skill Center Computer Lab are shared areas for study, research, learning assistance and computer use.
 Please treat staff and fellow users with respect and courtesy.
 Ensuring a pleasant and productive environment for all users requires that each user of the facility follow these guidelines:

 - Student academic work takes precedence over all other use of these facilities.